soundpress/RulesOfNYC/docs/c08/index.rst

 (h) A wholesaler and its employees and agents and a seafood delivery business and its employees and agents shall not violate applicable federal, state and city regulations regarding the proper handling of seafood.

-(i) A wholesaler and its employees and agents and a seafood delivery business and its employees and agents shall not fail to notify the Commission of any change in the information provided pursuant to section 12-21 of this subchapter with respect to the composition or ownership of the wholesale business, or of any change in the employment status of its employees.
+(i) A wholesaler and its employees and agents and a seafood delivery business and its employees and agents shall not fail to notify the Commission of any change in the information provided pursuant to 17 RCNY § 12-21 with respect to the composition or ownership of the wholesale business, or of any change in the employment status of its employees.

 (j) A wholesaler and its employees and agents and a seafood delivery business and its employees and agents shall not associate with a person whom such person knows or should know is a member or associate of an organized crime group.
 A person who has been identified by a federal, state, or local law enforcement agency as a member or associate of an organized crime group shall be presumed to be a member or associate of an organized crime group.